What Is Margin Protection Crop Insurance?

 There are some restrictions on MP.
 It cannot be coupled with catastrophic (CAT) or other area-based coverage, and MP acres cannot be high risk acres excluded from a CAT policy.
 MP also cannot be used on acres covered by a High Risk Alternate Coverage (HRACE) base policy.

-Also, there is no Prevented Planting or Replanting coverage with MP, but it can be supplemented through another base policy that includes it.
+Also, there is no Prevented Planting or Replanting coverage with MP, but it can be supplemented by adding a base policy (RP, RPHPE or YP) that includes it.

-It is also important to note that payments are made in the spring of the following year after county yields are released, so cash flow would need to be managed to account for this.
-However, adding an RP base policy would allow for that part of an overall indemnity to be paid once the individual loss is calculated.
+It is also important to note that payments are made in the early summer of the following year after county yields are released, so cash flow would need to be managed to account for this.
+However, adding a base policy would allow for that part of an overall indemnity to be paid once the individual loss is calculated.

 Learn More About Margin Protection

-In this 30 minute webinar, FBN Director of Crop Insurance Eric Sorenson discusses the benefits and drawbacks of taking a Margin Protection policy.
+In this 30 minute webinar, FBN Director of Crop Insurance Eric Sorensen discusses the benefits and drawbacks of taking a Margin Protection policy.

 The purpose of these materials is to promote awareness of risk management concepts and to highlight risk management products, features, benefits and availability.
 This presentation does not provide full details of policy provisions or approved procedures.
 Producers should consult with a local agent for specific details and program requirements.

 We are an Equal Opportunity Provider.
-FBN Crop Insurance services are offered by FBN Insurance LLC (dba FBN Insurance Solutions Services LLC in Texas, and FBN Insurance Solutions LLC in California and Michigan) and are only available where FBN Insurance LLC is licensed.
-FBN membership is not required to purchase through FBN Insurance LLC, but certain features are only available to FBN members.
-FBN Crop Insurance is currently offered in the following states: AL, AR, AZ, CA, CO, FL, GA, IA, ID, IL, IN, KS, KY, LA, ME, MI, MN, MO, MS, MT, NC, ND, NE, NM, NV, NY, OH, OK, OR, PA, SC, SD, TN, TX, UT, VA, WA, WI, WV, WY.
+FBN Insurance services are offered by FBN Insurance LLC (dba FBN Insurance Solutions Services LLC in Texas, and FBN Insurance Solutions LLC in California and Michigan).
+FBN membership is not required to purchase through FBN Insurance LLC, but certain features may only be available to FBN members.
+FBN Crop Insurance is currently offered in all U.S. states.